95gas/Rivescript-Chatbot/README.md

 # Rivescript chatbot in NodeJS running on the Browser and Discord

-In this project me and Aasmaou have realized a simple chatbot based on Rivescript that can run on the browser or Discord.
+In this project me and my teammate Aasmaou have realized a simple chatbot based on Rivescript that can run on the browser or Discord.

 The project consists of a web-app which is composed of two interfaces: